tekktrik/tekktrik/README.md

 ### I make things, some better then others, but most open-source!

-I'm a mechanical engineer who escaped CAD and found `git`.
+I'm a mechanical engineer and software developer who escaped CAD and found `git`.
 I work primarily on CircuitPython, with a focus on writing hardware driviers, improving documentation, and maintaining codebase infrastructure.